quark-engine/quark-script/README.md

 * Notes:
   1. Since LangChain currently does not support passing Python instances between tools, we are temporarily using global variables to pass parameters between tools in `quarkScriptAgent.py`.
-  2. Place the rules, samples, and code in the same folder; the LLM will automatically find files with matching names.
+  2. Place the rules, samples, and `quarkScriptAgent.py` in the same folder; the LLM will automatically find files with matching names.
   3. A web GUI is under construction, please stay tuned!